arc-eng/cli/prompts/README.md

 This will trigger the following:
 1. Run the tests in the local environment
 2. Capture the output of the tests as part of the prompt
-3. Send the prompt to PR Pilot, where it will autonomously:
+3. Send the prompt to Arcane Engine, where it will autonomously:
     1. Read the test results and identify failing parts
     2. Read the relevant files to understand the problem
     3. Write a structured analysis of the test results